Early Threes at St. Mary's

 Fine and gross motor skills will be developed using imaginations and creativity through art, which helps build self-esteem through individual creativity.

-Develops social and emotional skills, functioning in a group, and take turns to play cooperatively.
+Dramatic play is also incorporated, which develops social and emotional skills, functioning in a group, and helps students learn to take turns to play cooperatively.